jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/osed-certification/index.md

     material is sufficient to pass the certification.

 2. **The exam is a roller coaster of emotions**.
-There are moments where you feel bad because you have not advanced for a while, but then you find something that had been missed and allows you to move forward.
+There are moments when you feel bad because you have not advanced for a while, but then you find something that you had missed and allows you to move forward.
 When that happens, you get a boost of encouragement and confidence to continue with the exam.